rdkibler/superfold_public/README.md

 # SuperFold

 SuperFold is a derivative of [AlphaFold2](https://github.com/deepmind/alphafold), AlphaFold-Multimer, and [ColabFold](https://github.com/sokrypton/ColabFold) with some novel improvements.
-It is intended only for running single-sequence predictions very quickly and takes advantage of some time and memory saving hacks found by [krypton](https://github.com/sokrypton) and others in the community.
+It is intended only for running single-sequence predictions (no MSA) very quickly and takes advantage of some time and memory saving hacks found by [krypton](https://github.com/sokrypton) and others in the community.
 This package is intended for use by IPD labs and was written with our computing resources (digs, janelia, perlmutter) in mind.

 ## Usage

-TODO
+For details on available functions, please refer to the help message (`./superfold --help`)

+Basic AlphaFold2 prediction.
+This will run all 5 AF2-Monomer models with 3 recycles and generate 5 outputs.
+`./superfold /path/to/input.pdb`

+The script can accept any number of pdb or fasta files listed one after another separated by spaces.
+If pdb files are supplied, it will automatically calculate RMSD of the prediction to the input using pymol `align` with 0 cycles.
+N.B. if your input file contains more than one chain with different sequences (a hetero-oligomer), the RMSD calculations will be inaccurate unless you add the `--simple_rmsd` flag.
+Additionally, a separate pdb file may be supplied with the `--reference_pdb /path/to/ref.pdb` flag and RMSD calculations will be performed to this structure as well using pymol `super` with 0 cycles.

+To run with more recycles, which are useful for predictions of large multi-domain or multi-chain proteins:
+`./superfold /path/to/input.pdb --max_recycles 6`
+or whichever number you like.
+Small de novo proteins can often get away with 0 or 1 recycles.
+This param is named `max_recycles` because superfold has limited early-stopping capabilities when used with the `--recycle_tol <float>` flag.
+This will cause the script to stop early if the prediction has converged, meaning that the RMSD between the current prediction and the previous (`tol` in the Prediction Results file) is less than the value supplied to `--recycle_tol`.

+To use the Multimer Model:
+`./superfold /path/to/input.pdb --type multimer --version multimer` The Multimer models were not particular useful for predictions not using MSAs before the Multimer update.
+I don't know if the update has impoved this or not.

 ## Installation